 The following table details the Group's sensitivities to a 10% increase and decrease in the functional currency of the group against relevant foreign currency.
 10% is the sensitivity rate which represents management's assessment of the reasonably possible change in foreign currency rate.
-The sensitivity analysis includes only outstanding USD denominated monetary items and adjusted their translation at the end of the reporting period for a 10 % change.
-A positive number indicates an increase in (loss)/profit for the year SGD strengths 10% against USD.
-For a 10% weakening of SGD against USD, there would be an equal but opposite impact on the (loss)/profit for the year.
+The sensitivity analysis includes USD and HKD denominated monetary items and adjusted their translation at the end of the reporting period for a 10 % change.
+A positive number indicates an increase in loss for the year SGD strengths 10% against USD and HKD.
+For a 10% weakening of SGD against USD and HKD, there would be an equal but opposite impact on the loss for the year.

+2020 SGD'000 2019 SGD'000

+HKD -/+138 -/+356

-2019 SGD'000 2018 SGD'000 USD -/+23 -/+23
+USD -/+24 -/+23

-In the opinion of the directors of the Company, the sensitivity analysis is unrepresentative of the inherent foreign currency risk as the exposure at the end of each reporting period do not reflect the exposure during the years ended 31 December 2019 and 2018.
+In the opinion of the directors of the Company, the sensitivity analysis is unrepresentative of the inherent foreign currency risk as the exposure at the end of each reporting period do not reflect the exposure during the years ended 31 December 2020 and 2019.